tatianegercina/FinTech/01-Lesson-Plans/12-AWS-Cloud/1/LessonPlan.md

 * Select the instance again, click on `Actions` and select `Delete` then confirm delete.
 ![Notebook Instance delete](Images/notebook-confirm-delete.png)

 * At the end of the lesson, the notebook instances list should be empty and state: "There are currently no resources.", otherwise charges will be incurred for any remaining active instances.

+* Lastly, go to S3 https://s3.console.aws.amazon.com and remove the buckets created for the activity.

 - - -